NelsonPython/tuningGuides/tuningGuideTemplate.md

 (Describe pre-requisites)

-3rd Generation Intel® Xeon® Scalable processors deliver industry-leading, workload-optimized platforms with built-in AI acceleration, providing a seamless performance foundation to help speed data’s transformative impact, from the multi-cloud to the intelligent edge and back.
-Improvements of particular interest to this workload applications are: (select those that might apply to running this workload)
+3rd Generation Intel® Xeon® Scalable processors deliver industry-leading, workload-optimized platforms with built-in AI acceleration.
+They provide a seamless performance foundation to help speed the transformative impact of data from the intelligent edge to the multi-cloud.
+Improvements of particular interest to this workload are: (select those that apply to running this workload)
 - Enhanced Performance
 - Enhanced Intel® Deep Learning Boost with VNNI
 - More Intel® Ultra Path Interconnect